Cosmetics product information file (PIF)

-The product information file is a cosmetic product dossier containing all the most important information about the product, ingredients, packaging, manufacturing process and labelling, which shows the product characteristics and its safety and efficacy.
-Each product sold in the EU needs to have a product information file prepared.
+The product information file is a cosmetic product dossier containing all the most important information about the finished product, ingredients which the product is made from, packaging in which the product is sold, manufacturing process and product labelling, which shows the product characteristics, its safety and efficacy.
+Each product placed on the EU market needs to have a product information file prepared.

 According to the EU Cosmetics Regulation 1223/2009, the responsible person must keep a product information file for each cosmetic product placed on the EU market, at the address specified on the product label, readily accessible for the competent authority of the EU member state where the responsible person is established.
 The product information file has to be available in a language easily understood by the local competent authority of the country where the responsible person is keeping the cosmetics product information file.

 |When a cosmetic product is placed on the market, the responsible person shall keep a product information file for it.
 The product information file shall be kept for a period of ten years following the date on which the last batch of the cosmetic product was placed on the market (EU Regulation 1223/2009, Article 11.1).|

 |The responsible person shall make the product information file readily accessible in electronic or other format at his address indicated on the label to the competent authority of the Member State in which the file is kept.
 The information contained in the product information file shall be available in a language which can be easily understood by the competent authorities of the Member State (EU Regulation 1223/2009, Article 11.3).|

 The product information file must be kept at one single address within the EU, even if the cosmetic product is sold in various EU countries.
 This also means that there can only be one responsible person per product for the whole of the EU – there cannot, for example, be one responsible person in Germany and one in France for the same product.